 The power has gone up as well, thanks to a more powerful motor that produces 160 kW (217 hp) and 340 Nm (251 lb-ft) of torque.
 Apparently, accelerating from 50 mph (80 km/h) to 75 mph (120 km/h) is nearly 13% quicker.
 The top speed has also increased by approximately 10%.

 To match the Leaf e+’s additional power and increased mass, Nissan said that the e-Pedal software has been reprogrammed for smoother operation and enhanced pedal feedback, especially for operation in reverse, and for smoother and more rapid deceleration, making it easier to stop the car using e-Pedal, even when backing up.

-As for charging times, Nissan says that the Leaf e+ owners can expect similar charging times when hooked up to a 100 kW charger as current Leaf owners do with a 50 kW charger, despite a 55 percent larger battery capacity.
+As for charging times, Nissan says that the Leaf e+ owners can expect similar charging times when hooked up to a 100 kW charger as current Leaf owners do with a 50 kW charger, despite a 55% larger battery capacity.

-Even with a 25 percent increase in energy density and increase in energy storage capacity, the Leaf e+ battery pack is almost the same size and configuration as the pack in the regular Leaf.
+Even with a 25% increase in energy density and an increase in energy storage capacity, the Leaf e+ battery pack is almost the same size and configuration as the pack in the regular Leaf.
 Other than a 5 mm increase in overall height (16-inch wheels), the car’s exterior and interior dimensions remain unchanged.